Approximately 251 kilometers from Williams

-1. To get to Tatlayoko Lake East trail, take either Eagle Lake Road (if
+1. To get to Tatlayoko Lake East Trail, take either Eagle Lake Road (if

 driving West on Highway 20), or Tatlayoko Lake Road (if driving East),

 and head South.
-Please, see our
+Check out our

 to get from Highway 20 to Tatlayoko Lake Road via Eagle Lake Road.
 Here

 we are by Snoring Horse Ranch on Tatlayoko Lake Road, 6.7 km after it